-17.6.2 Subdivision (refer also to Section 12)
+19.6.2 Subdivision (refer also to Section 12)

-- (a) Council may impose conditions regarding access to and from the existing and newly created lots. - (b) Where subdivision occurs in the Commercial Zone at Omokoroa Stage 2 the Council will reserve its control over and may set conditions relating to design and compliance with the Structure Plan.
+- (a) No minimum lot size. - (b) Council may impose conditions regarding access to and from the existing and newly created lots. - (c) Where subdivision occurs in the Commercial Zone at Omokoroa Stage 2 the Council will reserve its control over and may set conditions relating to design and compliance with the Structure Plan.
 Failure to comply with the Structure Plan will result in the activity being classified as a Non-Complying Activity.

-17.7 Matters of Discretion
+19.7 Matters of Discretion

-17.7.1 Restricted Discretionary Activities - Non-Compliance with Activity Performance Standards
+19.7.1 Restricted Discretionary Activities - Non-Compliance with Activity Performance Standards

-Council will limit its discretion to the effects of the non-compliance on the purpose of the performance standard and any relevant objectives and policies.

-Council will also consider any community benefits resulting from a development proposal that is aligned with the design outcomes in adopted town centre plans.
+- (a) Council's discretion is restricted to the actual or potential adverse effects arising from the particular non-compliance, having regard to the extent and nature of the non-compliance. - (b) Council will also restrict it's discretion to the overall community benefit resulting from a development proposal that is aligned with the design outcomes in adopted town centre plans.

-17.7.2 Restricted Discretionary Activities - Omokoroa Stage 2 Structure Plan Area
+19.7.2 Restricted Discretionary Activities - Omokoroa Stage 2 Structure Plan Area